See the latest vacancies and find out about working for MSF UKJobs in the UK

-This is the aim of the Missing Maps Project, an open, collaborative initiative founded by Médecins Sans Frontières/Doctors Without Borders (MSF), the British Red Cross, the American Red Cross and the Humanitarian OpenStreetMap Team (HOT).
+This is the aim of the Missing Maps, an open, collaborative initiative founded by Médecins Sans Frontières/Doctors Without Borders (MSF), the British Red Cross, the American Red Cross and the Humanitarian OpenStreetMap Team (HOT).

-We are going to recruit thousands of volunteers to map parts of the world most vulnerable to humanitarian crises; places that are vulnerable to natural disasters, disease outbreaks, epidemics or conflict.
+Join the thousands of volunteers that are today already mapping the most vulnerable parts of the world; places that are at risk of natural disasters, disease outbreaks, epidemics or conflict.

-The maps we create will be available to use by everyone, everywhere, benefiting NGOs like MSF and the Red Cross but also local people; helping them to have something so fundamental that most of the world take for granted.
+The maps we create are available for use by everyone, everywhere, benefiting organisations like MSF and the Red Cross but also local people; helping them to have something so fundamental that most of the world takes for granted.

 Become a humanitarian

 By supporting the Missing Maps with your time, you can directly contribute to MSF's humanitarian medical activities.

 We use maps every day to get to patients, to assess the needs of crisis-hit communities, to track disease spread and to respond to local events.

 Currently, the maps non-governmental organisations (NGOs) like MSF use come in all shapes and sizes.

 All NGOs collect geographical data of some sort, but you may be surprised to know that the maps we use are very often drawn on a piece of paper by someone who has been there.

 By collaborating via the Missing Maps and uploading all the data we gather to OpenStreetMap, we can help build a detailed and useful map of the world that is so much more than the sum of its parts, meaning we can get to patients quicker, track diseases more effectively and better understand where the needs of the people are greatest following an emergency.